Tax residents generally pay tax on their worldwide income. Non-residents pay tax on income from sources in Sweden.

 Real estate transactions are subject to 4,25% stamp duty.

-Sweden has also signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+Sweden signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
 The Multilateral Convention entered into force for Sweden on October 1, 2018.

 Sweden has no exchange control.